hashicorp/consul/website/source/docs/agent/dns.html.markdown

 One of the primary query interfaces for Consul is DNS.
 The DNS interface allows applications to make use of service discovery without any high-touch integration with Consul.

 For example, instead of making HTTP API requests to Consul, a host can use the DNS server directly via name lookups like "redis.service.east-aws.consul".

-This query automatically translates to a lookup of nodes that provide the redis service, are located in the "east-aws" datacenter, and have no failing health checks.
+This query automatically translates to a lookup of nodes that provide the redis service are located in the "east-aws" datacenter and have no failing health checks.
 It's that simple!

 There are a number of [configuration options](/docs/agent/options.html) that are important for the DNS interface.
 They are `client_addr`, `ports.dns`, `recursors`,